Prioritized Task Scheduling

 It is helpful to think about the set of potential tasks that a UA might choose instead of the attacker’s, which corresponds to the information gained.
 When an attacker floods the system with tasks, the set of possible tasks would be anything the UA deems to be higher priority at that moment.
 This could be the result of a static prioritization scheme, e.g. input is always highest priority, network is second highest, etc., or this could be more dynamic, e.g. the UA occasionally chooses to run tasks from other task sources depending on how long they’ve been starved.
 Using a dynamic scheme increases the set of potential task which in turn decreases the fidelity of the information.

-postTask() supports prioritization for tasks scheduled with it.
+postTask() and yield() support prioritization for the tasks and continuations they schedule.
 How these tasks are interleaved with other task sources is also implementation-dependent, however it might be possible for an attacker to further reduce the set of potential tasks that can run instead of its own by leveraging this priority.
-For example, if a UA uses a simple static prioritization scheme spanning all event loops in a thread, then using user-blocking postTask() tasks instead of postMessage() tasks might decrease this set, depending on their relative prioritization and what is between.
+For example, if a UA uses a simple static prioritization scheme spanning all event loops in a thread, then using "user-blocking" postTask() tasks or "user-visible" and higher priority yield() continuations — which are meant to have a higher event loop priority — instead of postMessage() tasks might decrease this set, depending on their relative prioritization and what runs between.

 What Mitigations are Possible?